 Issue: Does counsel’s unopposed reconstruction of in-chambers conference with judge and prosecutor preserve issue of judge’s blanket policy to deny no-contest pleas and defendant’s objection to entering guilty plea that eliminated right to appeal judge’s ruling on motion to suppress?

-Status: Review granted; merits briefs pending
+Outcome: Review granted; merits briefs pending.

 Case: Elijah Manuel v.
 City of Joliet, Illinois, Et Al. (No. 14-9496), United States Supreme Court

 Author: Timothy P. O’Toole, Miller & Chevalier Chartered for NAPD